FLOATING OFFSHORE WIND POWER

 With floating offshore wind, we do not have to consider water depths, which enable wind farms to be placed further out at sea – beyond the horizon, making them less visible and audible from land.

-POSITIVE IMPACT ON
+POSITIVE IMPACT ON THE ENVIRONMENT

 Floating wind power benefits the environment by generating renewable energy that reduces carbon emissions and by succesfully coexsiting with marine life, and potentially with a positive impact on its ecosystem.